 This year marks the 20th anniversary of the Super Bowl Sanctioned event Kickoff to Rebuild hosted by Rebuilding Together, a community revitalization partner.
 The event provides critical home repairs to low-income homeowners and mobilizes hundreds of volunteers in the host city of the Super Bowl.

-This year Rebuilding Together, Rebuilding Together Valley of the Sun in Phoenix and their partners are extending their impact by working with several Phoenix neighborhoods this fall culminating with a rebuild project in January that will be held in conjunction with the Super Bowl.
+This year Rebuilding Together, Rebuilding Together Valley of the Sun in Phoenix and their partners are extending their impact by working with several Phoenix neighborhoods in the fall culminating with a rebuild project in January that was held in conjunction with the Super Bowl.

 Led by Rebuilding Together Valley of the Sun, 20 volunteers from Lowe’s provided critical repairs to the home of William and Judy in the Villa Park neighborhood on Thursday, November 13, 2014.
 William entered the United States Marine Corps in the early 1950s and received an honorable discharge in 1959.
 William and Judy have lived in their home since they were married in the early 1960s.
 The house has fallen into disrepair and the couple is living with physical disabilities on a limited income.
 Volunteers sealed the home by replacing roof fascia and exterior siding.
 They made the home more accessible, enabling William and Judy to live safely and independently, by installing a walk-in shower and replacing the carpet.
 To ensure the family has a healthy living environment, volunteers addressed plumbing issues and restore hot water service.
 Finally, volunteers repainted the kitchen, living room and dining room to brighten up the home.

 View media coverage of the project: Fox10- Marine veteran getting help with a home makeover

 Thank you to the Kickoff to Rebuild Sponsors!